iamcaleberic/minimum-coins/app/README.md

 * Running the app
- - change into the `app` directory
+ - change into the `app` directory then;

 `yarn install`
    - To install the dependencies

 `yarn start`
-  - To Start the development server.
+  - To Start the development server.(will open the app on your default browser)

 `yarn test`
   - Starts the test runner and run tests.